 With more than 300 participants, industry experts will review all qualifying applications, including vehicle descriptions and photos.
-Judges will also walk the SEMA Show floor to review individual builds in person before selecting the Top 40 finalists in the competition.
-(Ten builds will represent the hot rod category, 10 will represent the trucks/off-road category, 10 will represent the sport compact category and another 10 will be from Young Guns.)
+Judges will then select the Top 40 finalists in the competition.
+(Ten builds will represent the hot rod category, 10 will represent the trucks/off-road category, 10 will represent the import/sport compact category and another 10 will be from Young Guns.)
 After the Top 40 finalists are announced, the judges then narrow the finalists down to the Top 12, regardless of the category.
 The Top 12 finalists then become the judges and select from amongst themselves who is ultimately named the Top Builder of the SEMA BOTB.

 Each vehicle at the SEMA Show is a unique, one-of-a-kind creation.
 Personal tastes may vary and opinions will differ.
 Industry experts with years of experience serve as judges and narrow the entries down to finalists.
 However, it is the Top 12 finalists themselves who will be judging, voting and selecting the ultimate winner.

 A vehicle will be in one category.
 If a builder’s vehicle is identified as one that is in consideration of either the Hot Rod, Tuner, or Truck categories, it will be listed in those categories as top 10 of that category.
-Otherwise, if the vehicle builder is a Young Gun (age 27 or younger on November 3rd, 2017) and does not earn a spot in the top ten of the Hot Rod, Tuner, or Truck category, the vehicle may still be considered for the Young Guns category.
+Otherwise, if the vehicle builder is a Young Gun (age 27 or younger on November 5, 2021) and does not earn a spot in the top ten of the Hot Rod, Tuner, or Truck category, the vehicle may still be considered for the Young Guns category.
 A vehicle can only be in one category.